AhmedAA/configz/README.md

 * moc_info (is broken, need to fix)
 * volume
-* nettraffic (has been patched with icons) added the following lines at the bottom:
+* nettraffic (has been patched with icons) added the following lines at the bottom (icons are available in my icons dir):

 ```ruby
   s.down = Subtlext::Icon.new("net_down_02.xbm")
   s.up   = Subtlext::Icon.new("net_up_02.xbm")